observatorium/up/README.md

     	The name of the metric to send in remote-write requests. (default "up") -period duration
-    	The time to wait between remote-write requests. (default 5s) -threshold float
+    	The time to wait between remote-write requests. (default 5s) -read-address string
+    	The base address to which to make query requests to. (/api/v1/query* will be appended to the given address) -threshold float
     	The percentage of successful requests needed to succeed overall.
 0 - 1. (default 0.9) -token string